Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 - **Error handling**: Is the code sufficiently robust in the face of errors?
 - **Impact**: Are there any potential side effects of the changes that are not immediately obvious?

 Depending on the nature and scope of the repository, areas related to code quality may also be important to review.
-Generally, these areas are less important for analysis code or one-off scripts and more important for code that is likely to be used or developed over time and/or depended on by other users.
+Generally, these areas are less important for analysis code or one-off scripts and more important for code that is likely to be developed over time and/or used by others.
 These areas include:

 - **Clarity**: Is the code readable and easy to understand?
 Are variable names descriptive?
 Are comments used where necessary?
 - **Consistency**: Does the code follow the same style and conventions as the rest of the project?
-Note: you should generally not need to comment on specific code style; checking for adherence to Arcadia's [style guidelines](https://training.arcadiascience.com/arcadia-users-group/20240206-intro-to-formatting-and-linting/lesson/#style-guides) should be automated by linters and type checkers.
+Note: you should generally not need to comment on code formatting or style, because checking for adherence to Arcadia's [style guidelines](https://training.arcadiascience.com/arcadia-users-group/20240206-intro-to-formatting-and-linting/lesson/#style-guides) should be done automatically by linters and formatters.
 - **Performance**: Is the code efficient?
 Are there any bottlenecks or performance issues that could easily be improved?
 - **Testing**: Are there tests for critical parts of the code?
 Do the tests cover a reasonable set of possible cases?
 Are there sufficiently realistic test datasets?